Yes. We will make every effort to match you with the roommate of your choice.

 The status of your forms will remain "Incomplete" until the Housing staff is able to review the form and ensure it is complete.
 Please allow three to four business days for this to occur.
 You will know that your form has submitted properly if you received a blue "Thank You" page after hitting submit.
 Please check the email account provided on the Housing Contract for an email with the Terms and Conditions of your contract along with important information about your housing.

 We make every effort to honor the requests you make on your lifestyle indicator form and match you to the best roommate.
 In some cases we are unable to honor your request or information may change after you have been assigned.
-We are unable to make room assignment changes after June 15th.

 Each residence hall room has: